 Facts about your taxes & the Affordable Care Act

 The Patient Protection and Affordable Care Act includes health insurance and tax law changes.
-Several measures of the Affordable Care Act, also known as Obamacare, have been implemented, but the most significant changes take effect in 2014 and 2015, including:
+Many measures of the Affordable Care Act, also known as Obamacare, have already been implemented, but here’s a look at what you need to know moving forward.

-Requires most Americans to have health insurance starting on Jan.
+Requires most Americans to have qualified health insurance as of Jan.
 1, 2014.
-Coverage can be obtained through employer-sponsored plans, government programs such as Medicare or Medicaid, private plans or through the new federal or state marketplaces, also called health insurance exchanges, that will be available Oct.
-1, 2013.
+Coverage can be obtained through employer-sponsored plans, government programs such as Medicare or Medicaid, private plans or through the new federal or state marketplaces, also called health insurance exchanges.

 Premium tax credits and financial assistance